scbabacus/json-server/README.md

 The element template can include dynamic expressions as same as that applies with the JSON templates.
 A special variable `ctx.i` is available in the context for the element template, which contains the current iteration number.

 #### $exec directive
-Used to execute a Javascript statement without generating values in any outputs.
+Used to execute a Javascript statement without generating values in any outputs to the target field.

 > Note: You do not use string interpolation marker `${...}` for a statement provided to `$exec`